 Publications : 2013

-Haws L, Hixon GDeVito M, Walker N, Kuriakose L, Harris M, Birnba0um L, Wikoff D. 2013.
-Development of weighted distributions of relative potency estimates for dioxin-like compounds.
-Presented at the Society of Toxicology’s 52nd Annual Meeting, March 10-14, San Antonio, TX.
+Haws L, Hixon GDeVito M, Walker N, Kuriakose L, Harris M, Birnbaum L, Wikoff D. Development of weighted distributions of relative potency estimates for dioxin-like compounds.
+Presented at the Society of Toxicology’s 52nd Annual Meeting, San Antonio, TX, March 2013.

 Abstract